Last updated on September 5th, 2022 at 09:32 pm

-Owning a pet is something that everyone should do during their lifetime.
-Whether it’s a childhood pet that teaches children about responsibility, life, and death, or a dog who has been in the family for years, pets play a central role in our lives and often leave a lifelong impression.
+Having a pet is something that everyone should experience.
+Whether it’s a childhood family pet that teaches children about responsibility, unconditional love, life, and death, or a dog who has been in the family for years, pets play a central role in our lives and often leave a lifelong impression.
 They’re even good for our mental and physical health.

-Unfortunately, owning a pet isn’t always easy.
+Unfortunately, owning a pet can be expensive.
 Just like people, pets can become sick and injured unexpectedly.
-If your pet becomes ill, you will have to the shoulder the costs of their treatment.
-Even while your pet is healthy, there are ongoing costs associated with ownership — food, bedding, and anything else your pet needs to be happy.
+If your pet becomes ill, you’ll have to the shoulder the costs of their treatment.
+Even while your pet is healthy, there are ongoing costs, like food, routine check-ups, boarding or pet-sitting for times you’re away, and more.

-Pets are like people, they need to be able to entertain themselves.
-If you don’t provide your pets with any kind of entertainment, it can have a negative impact on their health, just like it would if someone took away all your stuff for a prolonged period.
+Pets are like people, they need to be able to have something to keep them busy.
+If you don’t provide your pets with any kind of entertainment, it can have a negative impact on their health and their behavior.

 Some pets remain active long into old age, but it is not uncommon for dogs in particular to become much more sedentary as they enter their twilight years.
-However, even in old age, dogs will still need to be walked and exercised and even the oldest dog can surprise you with bursts of energy when they want to.
+However, even in old age, dogs will still need to be walked and exercised, and even the oldest dog can surprise you with bursts of energy from time to time.

-If you want to reduce or minimise the amount of money that you are spending on pet toys, there are plenty of ways that you can make your own pet toys.
-You should be careful about handing your pets any old object, especially if you haven’t owned a pet before.
-Even if you have the best of intentions, there are certain things that you should never give to a cat or dog for their own safety.
-Some of these things are not obvious unless you have prior knowledge.
+If you want to reduce or minimize the amount of money you’re spending on toys, there are plenty of ways that you can make your own pet toys.
+You should always be careful about giving your pets items that weren’t designed specifically as pet toys, but there are some DIY toys that are fine.

 Cats are easily amused and will have no problem finding things to play with for themselves.
-Of all the toys and furniture that cats enjoy playing with, the scratching post is possibly the easiest one to make DIY.
-Don’t bother shelling out on a relatively expensive scratching post from a fancy pet store, when it’s so easy to find online instructions for making your own.
+Of all the toys that cats enjoy playing with, the scratching post is possibly the easiest one to make yourself.
+You definitely don’t have to buy an expensive scratching post from a fancy pet store, when it’s so easy to find online instructions for making your own.

 Get Annual Vet Check-Ups

 When your pet gets sick, things can quickly get expensive.
 We will get on to pet insurance shortly, and why you should definitely look into having it.
 However, whether or not you have insurance, you should aim to get a general health check-up for your pet once a year or so.
-This will enable you to stop any illnesses dead in their tracks and deal with them before they become more serious.
+This will give you a better chance to prevent or treat illnesses before they become more serious.

 When a beloved family pet becomes sick, you don’t want to have to make a decision about their health based on money alone.
-However, vet costs can be high, especially for serious illnesses.
-You will have to shoulder the costs of any medicine, surgeries, or other treatments.
-Having your pet’s health checked every year will enable you to spot and deal with any health issues when they are still survivable and affordable.
+However, vet costs can be high, especially for serious illnesses or injuries.
+You will have to shoulder the costs of medicine, surgeries, or other treatments.
+Having your pet’s health checked every year will help your vet to spot and deal with any health issues while they’re still survivable and affordable.

 Consider Pet Insurance